June 14, 2019

 PBX – Private Branch Exchange – is an internal phone system for a business.
 A standard PBX system provides many calling features, including call waiting, call forwarding, auto-attendants, hold music, voice mail and more.

-The PBX model of business phone system management came about as an automated version of the traditional telephone operator who used to run manual circuit boards via wires and connectors.
-The system is fully automated, fast, and equipped to handle a number of telecom demands.
+The PBX model of business phone system management came about as an automated version of a human telephone operator, who used to run manual circuit boards via wires and connectors.
+Traditional PBXs work using analog phone lines but these are now being replaced for more modern PBXs, which work using the internet- also know as IP-PBXs.
+They are fully automated, fast, and equipped to handle a number of telecom demands.

 An IP-PBX operates in a similar way to a traditional analogue PBX, but it incorporates VoIP technology.